helloRupa/articles/mass_create_records_rails/mass_create_records_rails.md

 It's the same behavior!
 Well, that makes things a little easier on our brains.

 **Model validations**
-Adding model validations fpr the name and year columns changes the behavior of `create`.
+Adding model validations for the name and year columns changes the behavior of `create`.
 First let's put the invalid record at the start of the Array:
 ```
 # RADIOHEAD IS INSERTED
 Band.create([{ name: "The Blah Blahs" }, { name: "Radiohead", year: 1985 }])